Ethan88/VMF/README.md

 ## Elements of the Central Bank role versus Fund Manager role
 * Structured like the other funds, in six tiers, the Central Bank (parent fund) has six of its own wallet addresses for its own A0, A1, A2, R, R0, and R1 activities.
 These obey the same rules as all other funds (the 250-address limit, for example, limits every central bank to 250 funds, just as every fund is limited to 250 members).
-* It also has its own LX coin representing the average value of its other tiers, and may issue its LX... addresses to other funds, just like any other fund.
+* It also has its own LX coin representing the average value of its other tiers, and may issue its LX wallet addresses to other funds, just like any other fund.

 ## The Fund LX Exchange Contract
-All funds in a VMF, including the central bank, have their own LX Exchange Contract.
-This contract address receives A/R tier coins from their own Fund investors, holds it in escrow, and lends out that fund's LX coins for the sender to use and circulate within the Fund (or to any external group that has been given a fund address by this Fund's manager.)
+All funds in a VMF, including the central bank, have their own LX Exchange Contract address.
+This contract address receives A/R tier coins from their own Fund investors, holds them in escrow, and lends out that fund's LX coins for the tx.sender to use.
+The most common use will be in the contract below.

-## How the central bank (parent fund) is different
-The central bank does two things:
- 1. Initializes the **Lisa Exchange Contract.** At the genesis of a VMF, the parent fund (central bank) issues a hard-coded number of 100,000,000 Lisa, which is held 100 percent in an "exchange contract" and tradeable for each fund's LX, plus 100 percent collateral in R-tier coins.
+## The Lisa Exchange Contract.
+At the genesis of a VMF, the parent fund (central bank) issues a hard-coded number of 100,000,000 Lisa, which is held 100 percent in an "exchange contract" and tradeable for each fund's LX, plus 100 percent collateral in R-tier coins.
   * This exchange contract address is available to the entire Lisa chain, even the central bank itself
   * Upon receiving LX from any one of the 250 funds in its network, this contract sends back the equivalent amount of Lisa and holds that fund's LX in escrow
    * If the value of the Fund's LX coins decrease against the Lisa while they are held in contract, the amount is debited from the R-tier collateral and held by the contract; if the value of the fund's LX goes up against the Lisa, the amount is credited back.